 Food and drink service all happened downstairs, in an enclosed dining room.
 Large windows on one side of the dining room allowed for excellent water views, and all the tables had fresh linens.
 The boat seemed full to capacity on our departure, so getting in an out of the seats took some negotiation with neighbors.

 I had booked a wine tasting cruise for two at a discount price.
 To sample from the eight mystery bottles, guests headed up to a central table for buffet-like servings of the wines.
 Staff poured with a smile.
 The servings started out at a fair size, but seemed to get smaller during the trip.
 I'd guess each sampled measured two to three ounces at most.
 There was also a full bar open throughout the cruise.
-All the wines I tried and liked would retail for $10-15 per bottle.

 The food service, however, was less impressive.
 Most items seemed to have been bought at a big-box store.
 The selection of hot pastry appetizers were all packaged.
 The cheese board was well supplied with goat's cheese, cheddar, and white bread, but not much else.
 Guests also had a pick of some sweets and a nice selection of fresh fruits.